dendroenydris/entity-resolution-pipeline/README.md

 > you can see the code for this part under the functoin `naive_DPvsLocal` in `main.py`

-Now that we are sure that Spark's pipeline is reliable, we would like to assess the scalability performance of our pipelines.
-This is why we created bigger datasets with a few changes derived from our original data
+Given that we have established the reliability of Spark’s pipeline, our objective is to evaluate the scalability performance of our pipelines.
+As a result, we have generated larger datasets with several modifications derived from our initial data.

+To investigate the impact on our model, we introduced various alterations to the title, year, and author name.
+Specifically, for string inputs, we randomly selected n positions within the string and replaced a letter at each position with a randomly chosen alphabet.
+Moreover, for number inputs, we modified them by either incrementing or decrementing the value by n/2.

 > see the function `create_databaseWithChanges`, we moved on with